EvolutionaryNeuralCodingLab/Travelling-waves-or-sequentially-activated-discrete-modules/README.md

 datas.

 ## Dependencies
-Data analysis of recorded electrophysiological uses NET code for data processing.
+Data analysis of recorded electrophysiological uses [time-series-viewer](https://github.com/EvolutionaryNeuralCodingLab/time-series-viewer)https://github.com/EvolutionaryNeuralCodingLab/time-series-viewer code for data processing.
 Please clone it and have add it to path.